 Step 3: Search for CBU's BSN program and click the "+"

-Step 4: Add and update any information (coursework/grades for prereq's, volunteer experience, etc.)
+Step 4: Add and update any information (coursework/grades for prerequisites, volunteer experience, etc.)

 Step 5: You will need to fill out the "Program Materials" section again.
-This includes attaching any documents that are required.
-Note: You do not need a new Release & Waiver or Conduct Clearance, but you will need to re-upload it to the new app.
+This includes attaching any documents you submitted with your previous application.

 Do I have to resubmit all of the documents again?